Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Scrophulariaceae >>> Mimulus guttatus

 Photographed at Mesquite Wash, Maricopa Co., Arizona.
 April 2008.

 FLOWERS: Yellow, two-lipped flowers.
-The green calyx below the corolla is asymetrical - some teeth much enlarged - and it expands as fruit matures.
+The green calyx below the corolla is asymmetrical - some teeth are much larger than others - also, the calyx expands as fruit matures.

-ANNUAL: Along riparian stretches that remain damp this succulent, herbaceous plant may develope perennial rizomes below soil.
+ANNUAL: Along riparian stretches that remain damp this succulent, herbaceous plant may develop perennial rizomes below soil.
 Robust plants can be a meter tall and wide.

-LEAVES: Leaves are mostly round but can be quite small or large from population to population and depending on moisture availability.
-Margins typically with rounded teeth.
+LEAVES: Leaves are mostly orbicular but can be quite small or large from population to population, or depending on moisture availability.
+Leaf margins typically with rounded teeth.

 RANGE: Frequent throughout the Sonoran Desert in Arizona and Mexico along intermitent streams especially in canyons with plenty of moist sand.
 Flowering mostly in mid to late spring.